Directional tests in Gaussian graphical models: Directional tests for Gaussian graphical models

 \subsection{Likelihood quantities for unsaturated models}

-Suppose that some off-diagonal elements $\Omega_{ij}, 1\leq i<j \leq q$, in the concentration matrix are known to be zero.
+Suppose some off-diagonal elements $\Omega_{ij}, 1\leq i<j \leq q$, in the concentration matrix are known to be zero, meaning that the underlying graph is known to be incomplete.
 As in \cite{rov96}, we can rearrange the elements of $\omega, u$ and the leading diagonal of $J$ to simplify the calculations.
 Specifically, defining the edge sets

 and giving any ordering to $k$ and $h$ such that

 it is possible to define